judsonlmoore/judsonlmoore.com/_posts/travel/2017-09-05-expat-sandwich-podcast.markdown

   - interview
   - podcast
   - travel
-excerpt:		The Expat Sandwich Podcast features Americans living abroad and the crazy but interesting lives they lead.
+description:		The Expat Sandwich Podcast features Americans living abroad and the crazy but interesting lives they lead.
 I share stories from my travels and work in humanitarian service in the season 2 opener.
 image:			/assets/images/2017/09/expat-sandwich-bg.jpg
 podcast-name: Expat Sandwich
 episode-name: Peace Man